 What is APA?

 APA stands for the American Psychological Association, which is an organization that focuses on psychology.
 They are responsible for creating this specific citation style.
-The APA is not associated with this guide, but all of the information here provides guidance to using their style.
+They are not associated with this guide, but all of the information here provides guidance to using their style.

 What is APA Citing?

-This citation style is used by many scholars and researchers in the behavioral and social sciences, not just psychology.
-There are other citation formats and styles such as MLA and Chicago, but this one is most popular in the science fields.
+APA style is used by many scholars and researchers in the behavioral and social sciences, not just psychology.
+There are other citation formats and styles such as MLA and Chicago citation style, but this one is most popular in the fields of science.

 Following the same standard format for citations allows readers to understand the types of sources used in a project and also understand their components.

 The Publication Manual of the American Psychological Association is currently in its 6th edition.
 It outlines proper ways to organize and structure a research paper, explains grammar guidelines, and how to properly cite sources.
-This webpage, created solely by BibMe to help students and researchers, focuses on how to create APA citations*.
+This webpage was created solely by BibMe to help students and researchers focus on how to create APA citations.
 For more information, please consult the official Publication Manual of the American Psychological Association, (6th ed.).

 We cite sources for many reasons.
 One reason is to give credit to the authors of the work you used to help you with your own research.
 When you use another person's information to help you with your project, it is important to acknowledge that individual or group.
 This is one way to prevent plagiarism.
 Another reason why we create citations is to provide a standard way for others to understand and possibly explore the sources we used.
 To learn more about citations, check out this page on crediting work.
 Also, read up on how to be careful of plagiarism.

-Depending on the types of sources you used for your project, the structure for each citation may look different.
-There is a certain format, or structure, for books, a different one for journal articles, a different one for websites, and so on.
-Scroll down to find the appropriate citation structure for your sources.
+Depending on the types of sources used for your project, the structure for each citation may look different.
+There is a certain format or structure for books, a different one for journal articles, a different one for websites, and so on.
+Scroll down to find the appropriate APA format structure for your sources.

 Even though the structure varies across different sources, see below for a full explanation of in-text citations and reference citations.

-To learn more about APA referencing, including the American Psychological Association's blog, formatting questions, & referencing explanations, click on this link for further reading on the style.
-To learn more about BibMe, see the section below titled, “Using BibMe to Create Citations for your Reference List or APA Bibliography.”
+Still wondering, "What is APA format?"
+To learn more about APA referencing, including access to the American Psychological Association\'s blog, formatting questions, & referencing explanations, click on this link for further reading on the style.
+To learn more about using the BibMe service (BibMe.com) to help build APA citation website references, see the section below titled, "Using the BibMe Online Writing Center to Create Citations for your Reference List or APA Bibliography."

-When using a direct quote or paraphrasing information from a source, include an in-text citation in the body of your project, immediately following it.
+When using a direct quote or paraphrasing information from a source, include an in-text or parenthetical citation into the body of your project, immediately following it.

 See the section below titled, "In-Text or Parenthetical Citations," for a full explanation and instructions.

-Each source used to help with the gathering of information for your project is listed as a full citation in the reference list, which is usually the last part of a project.
+Each source used in your project is listed as a full citation on the APA reference page, which is usually the last part of a project.

 The structure for each citation is based on the type of source used.
-Scroll down to see examples of some common source formats.
+Scroll down to see APA format examples of some common source formats.

-Most citations include the following pieces of information, commonly in this order:
+Most online citations include the following pieces of information, commonly in this order:

 Author's Last name, First Initial.
 Middle initial.
 (Date published).
 Title of source.
 Retrieved from URL

-To determine the exact format for your full citations, scroll down to the section titled, “Common Examples.”
+To determine the exact APA citation format for your full citations, scroll down to the section titled, "Common Examples."

-If you’re looking for an easy way to create your citations, use BibMe’s free APA citation machine, which automatically formats your citations quickly and easily.
+If you're looking for an easy way to create your references and citations, use BibMe's free APA citation machine, which automatically formats your sources quickly and easily.

 How to Structure Authors